michaelzizovski/labguide/guidebook.md

 1. Continue to keep the *Try model* side bar open and enter the test sample **Turning in a FAFSA**

 1. Observe that there is no intent.
-The model *may* match with the *End Conversation* intent matches at around 60% which is below the model thresholds highlighted in dark grey.
+The model *may* match with the *End Conversation* intent at around 60% which is below the model thresholds highlighted in dark grey.

     ![](images/NLUWB_test_sample_2.png)